An error occured during parsing XML data. Please try again.

 How recognized is it?
 TESOL International is institutional member of the College of Teachers, the United Kingdom's primary associations of TESOL/TEFL professionals, and abides by its rules.
 Our courses are monitored by a Board of International Advisors.
 They come to our locations, talk to the graduates and check the course results and locations to assure that our trainees receive the quality training they desire.
 TESOL International is affiliated with London City College.

-How long is the course? * Course Duration: 9 weeks, 120 Hours * 7 days onsite teaching practice for combination course
+How long is the course? * Course Duration: 4 weeks - 120 Hours (full time) or 6 months - 120 hours (part time) * 7 days onsite teaching practice for combination course

 Is it exam based or only assignments or both?